Explanatory notes for business rates

 Subsidy control

-The new UK subsidy control regime commenced on 4 January 2023.
-The new regime enables public authorities, including devolved administrations and local authorities, to deliver subsidies that are tailored for local needs.
+The UK subsidy control regime commenced from 4 January 2023.
+The subsidy control regime enables public authorities, including devolved administrations and local authorities, to deliver subsidies that are tailored for local needs.
 Public authorities giving subsidies must comply with the UK’s international subsidy control commitments.
-The subsidy control legislation provides the framework for a new, UK-wide subsidy control regime.

 For full details, please contact us: